Laravel Beginner (P1005)

 14.21 A many-to-many polymorphic relationship

-Module 15: Using Collections to Enhance Results
+Module 15: Using Collections to Enhance Results15.1 Basic collection operations

 15.2 Transforming collections